mikail-khan/mikail-khan.github.io/_posts/2023-06-20-artificial-intelligence-and-machine-learning.md

 ---

-AI & ML services and products across the three main cloud providers can essentially be grouped into three main categories:
+AI & ML services and products across the three main cloud providers can essentially be grouped into four main categories:

 1. **Machine Learning as a Service**: unified platforms for building, training, and deploying AI/ML models,